 Clinically, 2ml. of 10% Acetylcysteine solution are nebulized into a face mask every 8 hours for 5-10 days to liquefy viscous tracheobronchial secretions.

-It can also be administered by direct instillation into the tracheobronchial tree through a tracheostomy, a bronchoscope or a percutaneous intratracheal catheter, or as an aerosol.
+Also administered by direct instillation the tracheobronchial tree through tracheostomy, bronchoscope or percutaneous intratracheal catheter, or as aerosol.